 Though over 200 miles from London, York is well-connected by the fast East Coast mainline, making it possible to visit in just 2 hours.
 It’s a long day, but definitely a rewarding one.

-All the details are in our York day trip post.
+All the details can be found in our York day trip post.

 GETTING THERE

-From London King’s Cross – There are fast direct services to York Station with a journey time of around 1 hour 50 minutes (on the fastest trains).
-York station is around a 10-15 minute walk into the historic heart of the city.
+From London King’s Cross (1 hour, 50 minutes): There are fast direct services to York Station, which is around a 10-15 minute walk into the historic heart of the city.

 Paris deserves more than a day, but at 2 hours and 15 minutes on the Eurostar, it’s a feasible day trip from London.